Italo-99/manipulators/README.md

 ### Planner parameters

+This is a list of parameters that can be passed to the planner.launch.py launch file:

  - `rate`: Rate for the joint_state_publisher node (Hz).
  - `gui`: Whether to run joint_state_publisher with gui or not.
  - `publish_joint_states`: Whether to run joint_state_publisher node.